OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 29](images/Slide29.png)

 _Slide 29_<br />
 You will get a progress bar for the actual file transfer step.
 This can take a long time to complete.
 The status indicator is a little flakey.
 There are two transfer protocols that the tool uses.
 Aspera is faster and that is used first.
 That does not always work.
 If it fails, FTP is used.
 You get a dialog box alert about that.
-However, the status information does not get reset, so you may thing noting is happening.
+However, the status information does not reset, so you may think nothing is happening.
 It is better to just wait (like, several hours or overnight) and see if it finishes.

 ---